 The COI Universe model provides a rapid time-frame for the appearance of the universe that is actually in keeping with the speed of light as the ultimate speed of propagation and recognises the unique attributes of the dimension of time.
 It does away with the assumption that time started everywhere at once.
 It says that time started last of all at the centre of the universe.
 There is already a solution to Einstein’s General Theory of Relativity that supports time stopping at the centre of the universe (see Supplement 4, Reference 1).
 The maths and physics is not the problem.
 The only problem is that our Milky Way galaxy seems to be at or very close to the centre of the universe.
 That smacks too loudly of ‘God’ to be tolerated by atheists.
 There is further support for a Milky Way centred universe from other astronomical observations.
 The quantised red shifts described in Appendix C4, is one such observation, but the most obvious indicator is that the universe looks the same in all directions from the earth with all galaxies speeding away from us.

 The COI Universe model allows an entire galaxy and its constituent stars and solar systems to form rapidly.
-The actual rate at which planets and stars contract and cool into their present (normal) chemistry could probably be estimated more accurately, but I have suggested an upper limit of 1 million years.
-This is of course way too short for life to evolve.
-It is also way too long for most people to accept this as biblically consistent, but they need to read the subtle twists I have added in Supplement 4.
+The actual rate and mechanism is still highly speculative.
+At first I suggested planets and stars contract and cool into their present (normal) chemistry in perhaps 1 million years.
+After completing the COI simulator I was able to predict the current age of galaxies at 800 million to 1.3 billion years.
+Whether you are talking about one million years to form or a current age of one billion years, this is way too short for life to evolve.
+Unfortunately it seems to be way too long for most people to accept this as biblically consistent, but they need to read the subtle twists I have added in Supplement 4.

 OK, most defenders of faith, atheist or biblical will be unhappy with the rapid formation of solar systems.
 Too fast for atheists and too slow for biblical models, but here is the reality...
-The COI Model says that the earth could have formed as a rocky planet in less than one million years since the start of time, here at the centre of the universe.
-How much less and exactly when the stop watch starts needs further revision, so biblical consistency is still possible.
-Similarly the COI model does not say how old the Milky Way galaxy is now.
-More than one million years could have passed.
-Unfortunately, when you look at carbon 14 decay rates, erosion rates, magnetic field strengths, lunar orbit changes and a variety of other indicators, the earth looks young.
+The COI Model allows for the possibility that the earth was formed last of all; after the rest of the universe.
+In the beginning God created the heavens and [then] the earth.
+The first day then starts when the earth is established.
+The earth, the home of His children is the frame of reference God choses to describe all things.
+This is when the stop watch starts and biblical consistency is still possible.
+The COI model does not say how old the Milky Way galaxy was when this solar system was established.
+However, when you look at carbon 14 decay rates, erosion rates, magnetic field strengths, lunar orbit changes and a variety of other indicators, the earth looks young.

 So, we will be sympathetic to atheist adjudicators who will hate to acknowledge these challenges to the things that they hold by faith, in contravention to the observed data.
 But we must not allow them to down score the COI model.
 Biblical adjudicators may also be unhappy.
 I have done as much as is possible to calm their concerns in the supplements.